tez-capital/docs.tez.capital_content/en/getting-started/ledger-vs-tezsign.md

 - General-purpose device not optimized for 24/7 baking
 - Cannot be used simultaneously for baking and governance on the same machine

-**Note:** You must stop your baker before using your Ledger for governance voting on the same machine.
+> **⚠️ WARNING:** You must stop your baker before using your Ledger for governance voting on the same machine.
 See [TezGov Troubleshooting](/tezgov/tutorials/troubleshooting/) for details.

 ## TezBake Support